tj-actions/changed-files/README.md

           echo "List all the files that have changed: ${{ steps.changed-files-specific.outputs.all_changed_files }}"

       # Example 3
-      - name: Get all changed .js file(s) or any file in the static folder excluding the docs folder
-        id: changed-files-excluded
-        uses: tj-actions/changed-files@v37
-        with:
-          files: |
-            **.js
-            static
-          files_ignore: docs

-      - name: Run step if any .js file(s) or any file in the static folder change
-        if: steps.changed-files-excluded.outputs.any_changed == 'true'
-        run: |
-          echo "One or more .js file(s) or any file in the static folder but not in the doc folder has changed." echo "List all the files that have changed: ${{ steps.changed-files-excluded.outputs.all_changed_files }}"

-      # Example 4
       - name: Get all test, doc and src files that have changed
         id: changed-files-yaml
         uses: tj-actions/changed-files@v37